 Evie’s return to the spotlight came in late 1996.
 After being invited onstage for an impromptu performance at a Chip Taylor gig, a re-ignited collaboration (together with Al Gorgoni) resulted in the roots-underlined 2000 CD, Women In Prison, which spawned six Top 10 tracks on the UK-Euro indie charts, with three number 1’s (including a duet with Lucinda Williams).
 In evidence is Evie’s patent expressive gift and the alliance yielded some playfully edgy jewels: “Fingerprint Me Baby”, “Gasoline and Coffee” and instant enduring classics: “While I Look At You” and “Angel In Your Eyes”.
 A tour with Chip and virtuoso guitarist, John Platania kicked things off, with shows in London, Glasgow, Holland, Brussels, New York and an appearance on the long-running Mountain Stage.

-Evie’s six-string guitar technique is a cross between polished versatility and earthy rawness that never veers far from the rhythm and musicality.
+Evie’s notorious, unorthodox six-string guitar technique is a cross between polished versatility and earthy rawness that never veers far from the rhythm and musicality.
 She’s among the few who play lefty, with the strings upside-down (strung right-handed).
 Pulling downward on bends instead of pushing up creates certain musical nuances different than guitars strung the traditional way.
-She adeptly executes without flash in a beguilingly succinct style to devise captivating licks, resourceful fills and infectious grooves that work off the melody in support of the song.
+She adeptly executes without flash in a electrifying succinct style to devise captivating licks, resourceful fills and infectious grooves that work off the melody in support of the song.